ukhsa-collaboration/standards-api/docs/api-design-guidelines/api-design.md

 - **500 Internal Server Error**, for server-side issues.

 `201 Created` responses to `POST` methods **SHOULD** have a `Location` header identifying the location of the newly created resource according to [RFC9110 Section 10.2.2](https://datatracker.ietf.org/doc/html/rfc9110#section-10.2.2).

+For detailed requirements on standardised error responses (e.g., 401, 403, 500) using Problem Details (RFC-9457), see [UKHSA Guidelines Error Handling](./error-handling.md).